plengauer/opentelemetry-bash/README.md

 curl http://www.google.com # this will create a http client span and inject w3c tracecontext

 bash ./print_hello_world.sh # this will create a span for the script
-# it will also auto-instrument all jobs just like in this script,
+# it will also auto-instrument all commands just like in this script,
-# auto-inject into its childen, even without the init code at the start
+# auto-inject into its children, even without the init code at the start
 ```

 Install either from https://github.com/plengauer/opentelemetry-bash/releases/latest or via